splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 How discovery mode works
 ==========================================

-The discovery mode uses a custom config provider that manages temporary discovery receiver instances.
+The discovery mode creates temporary discovery receiver instances.
 The discovery receiver instances wrap the receiver creator and use OpenTelemetry observer extensions to detect metric sources on the host capable of sending metrics to Splunk Observability Cloud.
 See :ref:`receiver-creator-receiver` for more information.

 When you run the Collector in discovery mode, the Collector uses both built-in and custom configurations to run observer extensions for a variety of services.
 If successful, the discovery mode embeds the required settings to the Collector configuration so as to collect and send metrics from the confirmed metric sources.